 Minn.
-S t.
+Stat.
 CONTRACTING - BID LAWS Workpaper Section Yes No Reference

 Part II.
 Laws Relating Specifically to School Districts § 123B.52, subd.
 1 A. School Districts (For contracts awarded by bidding) Advertisement for Bids a.
 Was two weeks published notice of the request for bids made in the official newspaper?
 (For alternative methods, see Section I.D., above.) b.
 Did the notice state the time and place for submitting bids? c.
 Did the notice include a brief description of the subject matter? § 123B.52, subd.
 1 2.
 Awarding the Contract a.
 Was the contract awarded to the lowest responsible bidder? b.
 If the contract was not awarded to the lowest bidder, were reasonable and appropriate reasons documented in the minutes? c.
 Was the contract executed in writing? d.
 Was a faithful performance bond received from the contractor?
 Note: If the contract is limited to the purchase of a finished tangible product, the board may require, at its discretion, a performance bond in the amount it deems necessary.
 3. Contract Duration a.
 If the contract was a standard requirement price contract awarded on bid, did the term of the contract not exceed two years with an option on the part of the school district to renew for an additional two years?
-Note: Food service contracts in compliance with 7 cfr 210.16 may be renewed annually after their initial term for not more than four years. § 123B.52, subd.
+Note: Food service contracts in compliance with 7 cfr 210.16 may be renewed annually after their initial term for not more than four years.
+Contracts for the transportation of school children or fuel for heating or transportation must not exceed ten years. § 123B.52, subd.
 1 4.
 Are records retained on all bids with: a. the names of the bidders; b. the amounts of the bids; c. an indication as to the successful bidder? § 123B.52, subd.
 1a 5.
-If a project labor agreement is used to construct or repair a facility: a. did the school board adopt at a public meeting a written resolution authorizing the project labor agreement? and b. did the school board publish notice of the meeting in the district's official newspaper at least 30 days in advance?
+If a project labor agreement is used to construct or repair a facility: a. did the school board adopt at a public meeting a written resolution authorizing the project labor agreement? and